LaboyJefferson/INTSYS1-Chatbot/README.txt

     Run the following command:
     > python server.py

-    The server will run locally, and the chatbot will be available at http://127.0.0.1:5000/.
+    The server will run locally.